 Vitamin B2 (Riboflavin)

 Riboflavin is crucial for cell function, metabolism, and energy production.
 It helps break down fats and steroids and create proteins in the body.
-You can easily find riboflavin in protein-rich foods, including meat, cereals, and dairy products.
+A deficiency in B2 can result in various skin complications, including mouth sores, growths, and even hair loss.

 Vitamin B3 (Niacin)

-Niacin also helps convert nutrients into energy, it repairs DNA, and lends antioxidant effects.
+Niacin also helps convert nutrients into energy, it repairs DNA, and has antioxidant effects.
 This vitamin B can be good for hair when applied superficially.
+Diving deeper, the most important role played by Niacin is to create coenzymes, these are what give the body the energy it needs from different proteins and carbs.
+They also affect your metabolism, so if you’re looking to lose weight, this might be a good bet.

 Vitamin B5 (Pantothenic Acid)